What is Hodgkin lymphoma?

 How can doctors tell if I have Hodgkin lymphoma?

-Doctors suspect Hodgkin lymphoma when you have a lot of swollen, painless lymph nodes that don't go away after a few weeks.
+Doctors suspect Hodgkin lymphoma when you have enlarged, painless lymph nodes that don't go away after a few weeks.

 To make the diagnosis, doctors do a: